eighteight/tutor-ai-agent/README.md

 ## Usage

 ### Adding Course Content

+**Option 1: Upload PDF**
+1. Navigate to "Create Course" page
+2. Click "Choose File" and select a PDF document
+3. Click "Upload PDF" - content will be extracted and stored

+**Option 2: Manual Entry**
 1. Navigate to "Create Course" page
 2. Fill in the form with structured content:
    ```